sandialabs/pytribeam/docs/userguide/src/gui/configurator/README.md

 - **Menu**: Options for creating new configuration files, loading or saving the current configuration.
 This contains multiple options:
     - **New**: Create a new configuration file.
     - **Load**: Load an existing configuration file.
+    - **Save**: Save/overwrite the current configuration file.
+Will not attempt to validate the file
     - **Save as**: Save the current configuration file.
 Will not attempt to validate the file.
     - **Save & Exit**: will attempt to validate the current configuration.
 If successful, will overwrite and close the configurator.